New Telemedicine Program Brings Top-Notch Cancer Care to More Marylanders

 Telemedicine is achieved using video cameras, television monitors and audio connections to the other institutions through dedicated, high-speed telephone lines.
 Doctors in Baltimore and the affiliated practices can evaluate patient's films, their X-rays and other materials together at the same time.

-"If they have a video image of the patient they want to show us, we can literally see it here in Baltimore and discuss it live with our colleagues in their community locations," said Mohan Suntha, M.D., UMMC University and Midtown Campus's President and CEO.
+"If they have a video image of the patient they want to show us, we can literally see it here in Baltimore and discuss it live with our colleagues in their community locations," said Mohan Suntha, M.D., University of Maryland Medical System President and CEO.
 Dr. Suntha is also a professor of radiation oncology at the University of Maryland School of Medicine and associate director of the Greenebaum Comprehensive Cancer Center.

 Doctors at the community practices can present cases to UMGCCC physicians and UMGCCC physicians can present cases to community physicians.
 The program allows physicians in all practice areas to remain current on new therapies and approaches to treatment.